Author: Deborah Messenger

 The Cumberland County Family and Consumer Sciences Agent conducted financial wellbeing programs with Drug Court program participants.
 Through months of interactions with the Drug Court program and participants, the FCS Agent presented a proposal to take this to another level of leadership through the ESP LEADS 2 Cohort.
 This was approved and supported by the court system.
 A group of Drug Court participant graduates were referred by the Specialty Court system.
 These individuals met with the FCS Agent and agreed to be part of the project.
 Their stated desire and goal was to give back to the community and support others effected by substance use.

 There are currently six participants in the Advocates for Recovery and Prevention group.
 The purpose is to focus on prevention activities in the community, support individuals in need of or in recovery and be a level of connection to their families as well.
 At present, the group has helped plan "A Night of Hope" which is a candlelight service with speakers to encourage those in recovery and their families with over 200 in attendance.
 The group also gave out anti-drug promotional messages advocating to over 250 youth in the county.
 The Advocates for Recovery and Prevention set a goal of being able to give scholarships to graduating seniors and in August of this year, they helped plan and host a jeep ride fundraiser that made over $2,000.
-This is the first scholarship fund of this type for Cumberland County and the group is putting together guidelines for graduating seniors to apply beginning in the spring of 2024.
+This is the first scholarship fund of this type for Cumberland County and the group is put together guidelines for graduating seniors to apply and awarded 2 $500 scholarships in the spring of 2024.

 Access to food can be an area of concern in Carlisle County, especially for those with limited resou...
 Read More